Our environmental contribution

 Examples of actions we are taking as an organisation to reduce our greenhouse gas emissions include:

 We encourage the use of alternative, low carbon transport options to our staff and to the community, such as cycling and public transport.
-Electric bikes have recently been added as another way for Environment Canterbury staff to get to meetings in other parts of the city.
+We have added electric bikes and electric scooters as another way for Environment Canterbury staff to get to meetings in other parts of the city.

 We are in the process of upgrading our fleet vehicles to have copper-free brake pads.
 Having copper-free brake pads will help to reduce the amount of copper and other metals that end up on the road as ordinary brake pads wear down, and then get washed into streams and rivers.

 At Environment Canterbury, we are conscious of being efficient and having minimal waste when it comes to printing.
-We have our own in-house digital print service and print on-demand; meaning we can print in smaller volumes, be flexible and adapt to changes on the fly, carry minimal amounts of stock (which removes the risk of deterioration to paper stock) – all of which contributes to having as little waste as possible.
+We have our own in-house digital print service and print on-demand; meaning we can print in smaller volumes, be flexible and adapt to changes, carry minimal amounts of stock (which removes the risk of deterioration to paper stock) – all of which contributes to having as little waste as possible.
+We also plan to introduce new printing software in 2019 which should reduce our printing waste significantly.

 Our floor printers use carbon neutral, 20% recycled copy paper.
-We are currently investigating a move to “Follow-me” printing, which will further reduce instances of people sending documents to print and then leaving them on the printer.
+We also use “Follow-me” printing, which reduces instances of people sending documents to print and then leaving them on the printer.

-Any printing we outsource is up against stringent requirements.
-Our region wide campaigns, such as “Living Here”, are printed on Forest Stewardship Council (FSC) approved paper only – harvested from sustainable resources and partly recycled.
+Any printing we outsource is produced with stringent requirements.
+Our region-wide campaigns, such as our “Living Here” mailout, are printed on Forest Stewardship Council (FSC) approved paper, harvested from sustainable resources and partly recycled.